aiijazfatima/dev-heatwave-aws-lakehouse/run-queries/run-queries.md

     </copy>
     ```

-## Task 4: Drop a table from the schema, airportdb
+## Task 4: Drop a table from the schema

 Let us drop the table, <i>booking</i>, from the schema, <i>airportdb</i>.
 We will use Lakehouse to map the table from an Oracle-managed S3 bucket.